Hassan1414/Bakery-website-task/README.md

 # Bakery-website-task

-first task in router-academy journey
+first task in route-academy journey

 - using HTML and CSS basics
 - using old layout methods such as "float" and "inline-block"